niksacdev/abcforiot/README.md

 1. Basic: This is primarily the bare bone tempalte which is for architecting a solution without any decision points or brainstroming discussion.
 It is targeted towards an individual architect or a team that has already formulated an architecture and want to document their design across the different IoT components.
 2. Collaborative: This is an advanced version of the basic template.
 It allows for team collaboration adn brainstroming by providing sections for taking decision and defining action items.
 A team can leverage the template to brainstrom ideas for problems for each component and then document them as a design decision in the template itself.

+## Benefits
++ Quickly brainstorm IoT design ideas.
++ Discover new requirements, dependencies, design constraints early.
++ Engage team collaboration and interaction.
++ Structured approach towards IoT solutions.
++ Easily record decisions and next steps.

 ## Example
 Below is a sample of a design session conducted using ABC4IoT template.
+See more here to understand process stages.